Sajjadalgburi/Busy-Schedule/README.md

 ## Description

-In this even-numbered week, I receive a startup code, meaning that the HTML and CSS were already provided and my job was to implement the funculanity though javascript.
+In this even-numbered week, I received a startup code, indicating that the HTML and CSS were already provided, and my task was to implement functionality through JavaScript.
+The entire purpose of this program is to allow busy individuals to plan ahead.
+The algorithm will change the color of each individual time block based on the time; specifically, the past will be colored red, the present will be green, and finally, the future will be indicated by the color green.

+Additionally, when a save button is clicked, the respective description will be saved into local storage through an array of objects.
+To retrieve the elements, the program will convert the local storage back into an object.
+It will then loop through each manipulated description, inserting them where needed by checking the initial blockId.
+Lastly, when the individual decides to refresh the page, the items inputted by the user will persist.

+During the project, I faced several challenges.
+Integrating the startup HTML and CSS with JavaScript functionality required careful coordination.
+Managing dynamic color changes for past, present, and future time blocks was tricky due to precise time calculations.
+Handling local storage for saving and retrieving descriptions posed a challenge, and syncing manipulations during page refreshes required thorough testing.
+Overcoming these challenges involved debugging, effective communication, and iterative testing for a robust final product.

 ## Web URL